froehpas/Competitiveness_of_RES/README.md

 - result files for both electricty systems for the historical and future time period in [03_Results](01_Basic%20Model/03_Results/)

 The figures from the paper are located in [02_Figures](02_Figures/).
-<br> The customized model for the EEM26 conference in Trondheim can be found in [03_Adjusted Model EEM26](03_Adjusted%20Model%20EEM26/)

 ### Framework:
 ![](02_Figures/01_Framework.png)